annaperev/React-udemy/README.md

 - reducerFn - a function that triggers automatically once an action is dispatched (via dispatchFn()) - it recieves the latest state snapshot and should return the new, updated state
 - initialState - optionally you can set initial state
 - initFn

+### **React Context**

+props for configuration

+context for state management across components or posiibly across the entire app

+React Context is NOT optimized for high frequency changes (Redux is)